illinois-impact/ece408_project/README.md

 Unlike the convolutions described in the class, note that this one is not centered on the input image.

-Because this operator is different than the built-in mxnet operator, you will need to load a different model.
+Because this operator is different than the built-in MXNet operator, you will need to load a different model.
 `m2.1.py` handles this for you.
 Modify rai_build.yml to invoke

-    python m2.1py
+    python m2.1.py

 When your implementation is correct, you should see output like this: